utilitywarehouse/semaphore-policy/README.md

 Usage of ./kube-policy-semaphore:
   -full-store-resync-period duration
-        Frequency to perform a full network set store resync from cache to calico GlocalNetworkPolicies (default 1h0m0s) -label-selector string
+        Frequency to perform a full network set store resync from cache to calico GlocalNetworkPolicies (default 1h0m0s) -local-kube-config string
-        Label of pods to watch and create/update network sets. (default "uw.systems/networksets=true") -local-kube-config string
         Path of the local kube cluster config file, if not provided the app will try to get in cluster config -log-level string
-        Log level (default "info") -networkset-name-annotation string
+        Log level (default "info")
-        Pod annotation with the name of the set the pod belong to (default "uw.systems/networkset-name") -pod-resync-period duration
+  -pod-resync-period duration
         Pod watcher cache resync period (default 1h0m0s) -remote-api-url string